Sports Media

 Program Overview

 The UCLA Film and Television Sports Media Summer Institute immerses students in the world of sports entertainment.
 In class, students study the intersection of sports and live entertainment, learn the history and evolution of sports broadcasting, and gain a critical perspective of the contemporary industry.
+As part of the Summer Institute, students also attend a game and a behind-the-scenes tour of an LA-based sports team, offering an exclusive look at how professional sports coverage is produced.
 In their internships, students apply those skills “on the ground” through paid internships with UCLA Athletics and build important relationships with industry professionals.

 Curriculum